Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs: Methods

-Including both a covariate and its knockoff simultaneously in the model would introduce bias in the regression coefficient estimates.
+Allowing both coefficients to be non-zero simultaneously would weaken the intended one-to-one competition between them and make the resulting feature statistic harder to interpret.
 Therefore, we do not allow both indicators to assume value $1$ and choose a multinomial distribution of the type

 Furthermore, we let the probability of success depend on the graphical model on the covariates, similar to \cite{peterson2016joint}, via an Ising prior of the type

 where $\bm G$ is the adjacency matrix of the undirected graph on the covariates.
 The hyperparameter $a$ controls the overall sparsity of the vector $\gamma$, while $b$ is linked to the graph influence on the selection.
 Specifically, increasing the value of $b$ increases the probability to have $\gamma_j = 1$ for the variables with many edges in the graph.
 Lastly, we complete our prior model with a conjugate prior on the variance $\sigma^2$,